systemslab/popper-paper/main.md

-While we use all these, as stated in goal 2, any of these should be swappable for other tools, for example: VMs instead of docker; puppet instead of ansible; R insted of scipy; and so on and so forth.
+While we use all these, as stated in goal 2, any of these should be swappable for other tools, for example: VMs instead of docker; puppet instead of ansible; Jenkins instead of Travis CI; and so on and so forth.

 # The Popper Convention